 My research interests gravitate toward a social and political philosophy construed outside of a European/Anglo-American paradigm.
 In the past year or so I have also been conducting research on the texts and thinkers of decolonial thought, including those related to Grupo Modernidad/ Colonialidad.
 During the summer of 2017 I attended a 2-week intensive summer school on decolonial thought in Barcelona, Spain, organized by Center of Study and Investigation for Decolonial Dialogues, on the theme, “Decolonizing Knowledge and Power.”
 I am the co-organizer of an interdisciplinary faculty-graduate reading group on Post- and Decolonial Thought, which meets during the Spring semester of 2018.

-Currently I am at work on a few different but related projects: I am working on an article dealing with Kant’s notions of citizenship and public sphere from an intersectional feminist perspective; I am writing on the role of race in social and political thought in the context of Turkey (in English and in Turkish); I am writing an update, together with a brilliant and fierce collective of scholars, the Stanford Encyclopedia of Philosophy (SEP) entry on “Continental Feminism”; I am reading over and editing the Turkish translation of Charles Mills’ book, The Racial Contract, for philosophical content and vocabulary (to be published in 2020 by Patika Press with my Foreword for readers in Turkey); and I am thinking about what a decolonial approach, orientation, or attitude requires today of philosophers, academics, and teachers.
+Currently I am at work on a few different but related projects: I am working on an article dealing with Kant’s notions of citizenship and public sphere from an intersectional feminist perspective; I am writing on the role of race in social and political thought in the context of Turkey (in English and in Turkish); I am writing an update, together with a brilliant and fierce collective of scholars, the Stanford Encyclopedia of Philosophy (SEP) entry on “Continental Feminism”; I am reading over and editing the Turkish translation of Charles Mills’ book, The Racial Contract, for philosophical content and vocabulary (to be published in 2020 by Patika Press with my Foreword for readers in Turkey); and I am thinking about what a decolonial approach, orientation, or attitude requires today of philosophers, academics, teachers, and humans.